St. Catharines Falcons (1968)

 The St. Catharines Falcons are a junior ice hockey team based in St. Catharines, Ontario, Canada.
-They play in the Golden Horseshoe division of the Greater Ontario Junior Hockey League.
+They play in the Eastern conference of the Greater Ontario Hockey League.
 The Falcons play their home games inside Seymour Hannah 4-pad in Western Hill St. Catharines.

 History

 Jon D'Ilario during the 2014 playoffs.

 Mark Rodgers during the 2014 playoffs.

 The current Falcons franchise originated in 1968.
 The league entered the Niagara District Junior B Hockey League that same year.
 The Niagara "B" split with several teams, including St.Catharines, forming the Golden Horseshoe Junior Hockey League in 1974.
 The Falcons have competed every year in the league since 1968.

 In 2012, the Falcons attempted to win the Sutherland Cup for the first time in six tries.
 They defeated the Brantford Eagles 4-games-to-2 to clinch their first ever OHA Junior B championship.

 The 2013-14 Falcons had won the 2013-14 Golden Horseshoe regular season crown with the best record by a Junior B team since the 1980s (45-3-1), but were caught with too many imports against the Caledonia Corvairs and Welland Jr. Canadians.
 Due to the protest by those two teams to the Ontario Hockey Association, the Falcons were stripped of the two victories, which slipped them back to second place in the standings (43-5-1) and allowed Caledonia a superior record (45-3-1) and playoff seed.

 The Falcons won their franchise's second Sutherland Cup in the 2021-22 season after a dominating playoff run.
 The Falcons swept the first two rounds against the Pelham Panthers and Caledonia Corvairs, outscoring their opponents 40-11 with three consecutive shutouts.
 In the conference finals the Falcons defeated the Hamilton Kilty B's in a competitive series including a double overtime thriller and a defensive 1-0 battle to close out the series on home ice for the Falcons.
 The Falcons moved on to the re-vamped Sutherland Cup playoffs to face the Cambridge Redhawks (Midwest Conference) and the Chatham Maroons (Western Conference) in a home-and-home round robin tournament.
 After defeating Chatham 3-2 (OT) and 5-1 in the first two games, the Falcons lost their third and only game on home ice in the playoffs 4-3 in overtime but bounced back to beat the Redhawks 3-2 to finish the round robin with a 3-0-1 record, good enough for first place.
 In the Sutherland Cup Final, the Falcons defeated Chatham 6-2 on home ice at the Jack Gatecliff Memorial Arena, which would be the final game played in the historic arena's history.
 With a chance to win their second Sutherland Cup in franchise history, the Falcons defeated the Maroons 8-2 in front of a sold out crowd of 2300 in the Chatham Memorial Arena and successfully captured the Sutherland Cup.